SnellerInc/grafana-datasource/src/README.md

 Please insert the Sneller access token that will be used to retrieve data.
 This can either be the token you received during the initial setup of the tenant or a custom PAT.

-You do not need to specify a token for the `playgroun` region.
+You do not need to specify a token for the `playground` region.

 ## Getting Started